SAP-samples/btp-data-to-value-workshop/README.md

     - ...

-![Bookshop Data-to-Value Solution Architecture](resources/bookshop-d2v-architecture.png)
+![Bookshop Data-to-Value Solution Architecture](resources/bookshop-d2v-architecture.png) In this sample solution architecture of the bookshop storyline, it is made of:
-- SAP S/4HANA Cloud: The books are mapped as product master data, and active books sales order since 2021 are recorded.
+- **SAP S/4HANA Cloud**: The books are mapped as product master data, and current books sales order since 2021 are recorded.
-- SAP HANA Cloud: SAP HANA DB is used as a database of bookshop solution extending SAP S/4HANA Cloud in a fashion of Side-by-Side Extensibility.
+- **SAP HANA Cloud**: SAP HANA DB used as a database of bookshop solution extending SAP S/4HANA Cloud in a fashion of Side-by-Side Extensibility.
-- AWS S3: The archived historic book sales order items from 2011 to 2020 in csv format.
+- **AWS S3**: The archived historic book sales order items from 2011 to 2020 in csv format.
+- **SAP Data Warehouse Cloud**:
-- SAP Data Warehouse Cloud: Used as a central data storage and management to integrate, transform and persist the three data sources above, eventually modeled as a comprehensive multi-dimensional anlaytcal cube of book sales order item with book, author, genre, year/quarter/month etc dimension for Books Sales analytics.
-Also used for Book Recommendation with PAL/APL of built-in HANA Cloud Service within SAP Data Warehouse Cloud.
+    - Used as a central data storage and management to integrate, transform and persist the three data sources above, modeling for Books Sales analytics.
+    - Used for Book Recommendation machine learning with PAL/APL of built-in HANA Cloud Service within SAP Data Warehouse Cloud based on the combined Books Sales Data, which is orchestrated and operationalised by SAP Data Intelligence Cloud.
-- SAP Data Intelligence Cloud: End-to-end Machine Learning Orchestration and Optionisation for Book Recommendation and Book Genre Clustering
+- **SAP Data Intelligence Cloud**: End-to-end Machine Learning Orchestration and Optionisation for Book Recommendation and Book Genre Clustering
-- SAP Analytics Cloud: Used for data virtualisation and anltyics of bookshop, such as
+- **SAP Analytics Cloud**: Used for data virtualisation and anltyics of bookshop, such as
-    - Bookshop Sales 360 with live connection to SAP Data Warehouse Cloud's consumption model
+    - Bookshop Sales 360 with a live connection to SAP Data Warehouse Cloud's consumption model and perspctives
         - Book Sales KPI of current Quarter,
-        - Quarterly Book Sales Trend,
+        - Quarterly Book Sales Trend since 2020,
         - Interactive Sales Insight by Month/Book/Author,
         - Montly Book Sales Report etc.
     - Book Sales Forecast with Predictive Planning.